Catoctin District Supervisor Geary M. Higgins

 Geary M. Higgins was elected to represent the Catoctin District on the Board of Supervisors in November 2011 and re-elected in 2015.
 He serves as Co-Chair of the Joint Board of Supervisors - School Board Committee and is a member of the Board's

 Transportation and Land Use Committee.
-He represents Loudoun County on the Metropolitan Washington Council of Governments' (COG) Human Services and Public Safety Committee, the Potomac Watershed Roundtable and serves as the Board's representative on the Loudoun County Agricultural District Advisory Committee and the Annexation Area Development Policy Committee.
+He represents Loudoun County on the Metropolitan Washington Council of Governments' (COG) Human Services and Public Safety Committee, is one of two of the Board's representatives on the Northern Virginia Regional Commission and serves as the Board's representative on the Loudoun County Agricultural District Advisory Committee and the Annexation Area Development Policy Committee.

 He is the Vice President of Labor Relations for NECA, Inc. in Bethesda, Maryland.
 In that capacity, he serves on numerous industry-related educational and training boards and as a healthcare and pension trustee.
 He is also an arbitrator for the Industrial Relations Council.

 He served as the Catoctin Representative on the Loudoun County School Board from 2000 to 2004 and was the Chairman of the Personnel Services Committee.
 He also served on the Discipline Committee and the Legislative and Policy Committee.